Eric-Chung-0511/Learning-Record/README.md

 * In this era of vast and ever-growing data, data science combines disciplines like statistics, data analytics, machine learning, and deep learning to uncover hidden patterns and insights by processing large datasets.
 These technologies allow us to build models that learn from data, making intelligent predictions and decisions.

-* What excites me most is the potential of deep learning to go beyond predictions and create real-world innovations.
+* What excites me most is the potential of deep learning to go beyond predictions and create real world innovations.
 The ability to use this technology to build smarter systems and tools that can transform daily life, whether by improving convenience or enabling entirely new solutions, drives me to master the core techniques behind it and make a meaningful impact in this data-driven world.

 **[⇧ back to top ⇧](#top)**